A Young Supernova Selection Pipeline For The LSST Era: Conclusions

-Finally, we investigated different 4MOST observing strategies to optimise the output of the TiDES survey and our YSN criteria.
-Specifically, we investigated simplistic 4MOST observing strategies that follow the strategy of LSST with delays of 1, 3, 5, and 7 days, looking only at the LSST WFD fields as 4MOST will apply its own cadence based observing strategy in its DDFs.
-For the \citetalias{TiDES_2024} sample, our results showed that the 3 day delayed 4MOST strategy was the most optimal strategy, as it provided the highest number of spectra (51.5 percent of observed WFD SNe) that can be reliably classified (\snr $>5$).
-However, this was not replicated for the YSN sample, as the 7 day delayed strategy provided the most spectra that can be reliably classified.
-We did not consider the 7 day delayed 4MOST strategy to be optimal for the YSN sample due to the relatively long delay, which would counteract the early SN triggers.
-Instead, we considered the 1 day delayed strategy to be the most optimal strategy for the YSN sample, as it provides the quickest follow-up.
-Although we showed that this strategy produced the lowest percentage of good quality spectra (spectra with a \snr $>5$), the percentage of good quality spectra is still relatively high at 77.4 percent.
-Therefore, the 4MOST observing strategy that follows the LSST strategy with a 1 day delay is most optimal for the YSN sample and the resulting early-time SN science.
+Finally, we investigated different 4MOST-like observing strategies to optimise the output of a TiDES-like survey and our YSN criteria.
+Specifically, we investigated simplistic 4MOST-like observing strategies that follow the strategy of LSST with delays of 1, 3, 5, and 7 days, looking only at the LSST WFD fields.
+For the \citetalias{TiDES_2025} sample, our results showed that the 3 day delayed 4MOST-like strategy was the most optimal strategy, as it provided the highest number of spectra (51.5 percent of observed WFD SNe) that can be reliably classified (\snr $>5$).
+However, this was not replicated for the YSN candidate sample, as the 7 day delayed strategy provided the most spectra that can be reliably classified.
+We did not consider the 7 day delayed 4MOST-like strategy to be optimal for the YSN candidate sample due to the relatively long delay, which would counteract the early SN triggers.
+Instead, we considered the 1 day delayed strategy to be the most optimal strategy for the YSN candidate sample, as it provides the quickest follow-up.
+Although we showed that this strategy produced the lowest percentage of good quality spectra (spectra with a \snr $>5$), the percentage of good quality spectra is still relatively high at 75.0 percent.
+Therefore, the 4MOST-like observing strategy that follows the LSST strategy with a 1 day delay is most optimal for the YSN candidate sample and the resulting early-time SN science.

-In summary, this work has demonstrated the benefits that the TiDES survey can gain by implementing our YSN selection criteria along side its own selection criteria.
-Specifically, we have shown that our YSN criteria will enhance the early-time science capabilities of the TiDES survey.
-Furthermore, we recommend that future work towards designing and simulating the 4MOST observing strategy should adopt a strategy that closely follows the LSST strategy with a delay of 3 days or a delay of 1 day for optimising the \citetalias{TiDES_2024} sample or the YSN respectively.
+In summary, this work has demonstrated the benefits that a TiDES-like survey can gain by implementing our YSN selection criteria along side its own selection criteria.
+Specifically, we have shown that our YSN criteria will enhance the early-time science capabilities of a TiDES-like survey.
+Furthermore, we recommend that future work towards designing and simulating a 4MOST-like observing strategy should adopt a strategy that closely follows the LSST strategy with a delay of 3 days or a delay of 1 day for optimising the \citetalias{TiDES_2025} sample or the YSN candidate sample respectively.